maxhumber/Ponkan/README.md

 Hi, I'm Max!
 I made Ponkan to help me study Mandarin. *Nǐ hǎo, wǒ jiào Max!
 Wǒ zhìzuò “Ponkan” yīnwèi wǒ yào xuéxí zhōngwén.* (Obviously, I still have a long way to go!)

-Ponkan is a speech-to-text app that converts Mandarin Chinese to [Pinyin](https://en.wikipedia.org/wiki/Pinyin), in real time<sup>†</sup> The app is for beginners who like and need immediate feedback while practising in order to correct and improve pronunciation.
+Ponkan is a speech-to-text app that converts Mandarin Chinese to [Pinyin](https://en.wikipedia.org/wiki/Pinyin), in real time<sup>†</sup> The app is intended for beginners who like (and need) immediate feedback while practising in order to correct and improve pronunciation.

 I use Ponkan to practise my Mandarin in the same way that I use [MonkeyType](https://monkeytype.com/) to improve my typing.